mabl3/BraiNN/README.md

 #### Using ROI Masks

 If you specify mask(s) via the `--roi` command line argument, each image is multiplied with the mask before training and prediction.
 If you specify more than one mask, a full training round will be performed for each mask.

+#### Example Scan

+The directory `sample/` contains a MRI scan of a brain that has been preprocessed as described in the publication for reference.
+Note that this image was not yet Z-score normalized, but all other preprocessing steps have been performed.
+The true class of this brain is "male".

 ### Run Training